Ryuker/webtube/notes/webtube-notes.md

 ## Wrapping All the app components in the SideBarProvider
 - in `App.tsx` we wrapped all the div into the `SidebarProvider`
   - this allows access in all of the components.

+## Toggling the Sidebar in the PageHeader
+- in `PageHeader` imported the `toggle` function from use `useSideBarContext()`
+- added onClick listener button with the hamburger icon to toggle the sidebar